goose

 - a large waterbird with a long neck, short legs, webbed feet, and a short broad bill.
 Generally geese are larger than ducks and have longer necks and shorter bills.;a female goose.

-- poke (someone) in the bottom.;give (something) a boost; invigorate
+- poke (someone) between the buttocks.;give (something) a boost; invigorate; increase

 verb: goose, 3rd person present: gooses, gerund or present participle: goosing, past tense: goosed, past participle: goosed